Common Questions About Betterment

 - Self-directed accounts (you cannot select your own funds or specific stocks)

 All customers must be at least 18 years of age.

 Betterment supports apps on iOS and Android.

 No. Since Betterment does not lend out money, the only check we do is an identification (ID) verification as required by law.
 We do not pull your credit score or act in any way which would impact your credit rating.

 Betterment currently only operates in the United States*, and for regulatory reasons cannot accept international customers residing outside the United States.

-Customers must have a permanent U.S. address, a U.S. Social Security Number, and a checking account from a U.S. bank.
+Customers must have a permanent U.S. address, a U.S. Social Security Number or an ITIN, and a checking account from a U.S. bank.